yuanpinz/readpository/readpos/the-catcher-in-the-rye/the-catcher-in-the-rye.md

 **Chapter 25**. *Neutral*

 > Finally, I saw her.
 I saw her through the glass part of the door.
-The reason I saw her, she had my crazy hunting hat on you could see that hat about ten miles away.
+The reason I saw her, she had my crazy hunting hat on you could see that hat about ten miles away.

 **Chapter 25**. *Neutral*

 > She wouldn't answer me.
-All she did was, she took off my red hunting hat the one I gave her and practically chucked it right in my face.
+All she did was, she took off my red hunting hat the one I gave her and practically chucked it right in my face.
 Then she turned her back on me again.

 **Chapter 25**. *Neutral*.
 [Cowboy hat from a boy]